Meralco: Service area

-Meralco serves Metro Manila, where it is the sole electricity distributor, as well as some nearby provinces, like Bulacan, Cavite, Laguna, Batangas, Rizal, Quezon.
-Bulacan, Cavite, and Rizal are solely served by Meralco, but on some provinces, it only serves some parts, like in Laguna, Batangas, and Quezon, where most or some areas are served by electric cooperatives.
-In Laguna and Quezon, most part of those provinces are served by the company, but other areas, mostly rural municipalities, are served by electric cooperatives.
-In Batangas, only Santo Tomas, the First Philippine Industrial Park and First Industrial Township SEZ both in Tanauan, Batangas City, San Pascual and parts of Laurel (Barangays of Niyugan and Dayap Itaas) and Calaca (parts of Barangay Cahil) which facing Tagaytay–Nasugbu Highway are served by Meralco, and the rest of the province are franchise areas of electric cooperatives.
-In Pampanga, some barangays in Candaba are served by the company.
+Meralco serves Metro Manila, where it is the sole electricity distributor, as well as parts of the nearby provinces of Bulacan, Cavite, Laguna, Batangas, Rizal, Quezon, and Pampanga.
+Bulacan, Cavite, and Rizal are entirely within Meralco's franchise area.
+In Laguna and Quezon, Meralco serves most areas, while other areas, mostly rural municipalities, are served by electric cooperatives.

+In Batangas, Meralco serves Santo Tomas, the First Philippine Industrial Park and First Industrial Township Special Economic Zone in Tanauan, Batangas City, San Pascual, and parts of Laurel, Calaca, and Nasugbu, including Barangays Niyugan and Dayap Itaas in Laurel, parts of Barangay Cahil in Calaca, and Barangay Kaylaway in Nasugbu, while the rest of the province is served by electric cooperatives.
+In Pampanga, the company serves some barangays in Candaba.